BlueBrain/sonata-extension/source/blueconfig.rst

         :unit:
         :description:
          For Pulse Stimulus, a std dev value each cell will apply to the Delay in order to add variation to the stimulation.
+Not for SONATA config.

     .. blueconfig_value:: Duration
         :type: float